 Tennis Elbow: Exercises for Tennis Players

-If you are experiencing pain on the outside of your elbow, I would suggest seeing one of our team for an initial assessment to begin your recovery journey.
+If you are experiencing pain on the outside of your elbow, we suggest seeing one of our team for an initial assessment to begin your recovery journey.

 If you’re aware of the cause a Physiotherapist would be a good point of call, however if you are unsure what has caused it, a Consultant in Sport, Exercise and Musculoskeletal Medicine is the person you’ll want to speak to first.